By Jackie Rhoades

 You’ll know it’s time for harvesting onion seeds when the umbrels or flowering heads begin turning brown.
 Carefully clip the stalks a few inches below the head and place them in a paper bag.
 Set the bag in a cool, dry place for several weeks.
 When the heads are completely dry, shake them vigorously within the bag to release the seeds.

-Keep your seeds cool and dry through the winter and Good Planting!
-Come spring.
+Keep your seeds cool and dry through the winter.